 The processing fee for UnionPay transactions is different than your normal rate.
 You can find the UnionPay processing rate on your pricing agreement.
-If you have any questions about UnionPay fees, contact our Accounts team.
+Contact us if you have any questions about UnionPay fees.

 The standard chargeback fee for UnionPay transactions is $25 USD – or the equivalent in your settlement currency – and is non-refundable.
 This fee is applied regardless of the outcome and includes pre-arbitrations.

 UnionPay cards are compatible with most of our Basic and Advanced Fraud Tools.

 There are certain UnionPay cards that do not have CVV numbers, and zip codes are rarely collected with UnionPay transactions.
 As a result, we will bypass CVV and AVS rules for certain transactions to avoid unnecessary gateway rejections.

 Due to the nature of UnionPay transactions and SMS verification, fraud is significantly less likely to occur with these transactions.